The Worst NFL Stadiums to Visit

-You don't have to visit FedEx Field or even be a Washington Commanders fan to know that FedEx Field is the worst NFL stadium in the league.
+You don't have to visit Northwest Stadium (previously FedEx Field) or even be a Washington Commanders fan to know that it's the worst NFL stadium in the league.
 It's so bad that it's become a meme.
 The stadium is falling apart, and in January 2022, cameras caught it happening live.
 Philadelphia Eagles quarterback Jalen Hurts was walking to the locker room and, along the way, he stopped to offer some high-fives to some fans in the stands.
 The railing between them fell, and the fans tumbled onto the field, nearly crushing Hurts in the process.
 Before that, fans filmed sewage pouring into the stands.

 Paycor Stadium (Cincinnati Bengals)